subki72/Customer-Cohort-Retention-Analysis/README.md

     ```
 3. **Run the Notebook**
     - Open `Cohort.ipynb` in Jupyter Notebook/Lab.
-    - Run the cells sequentially to process `data.csv` and generate the cohort chart.
+    - Run the cells sequentially to process `dummy_data.csv` and generate the cohort chart.

 ## File Structure